microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to read all applications and service principals without a signed-in user. | Allows the app to read applications and service principals on behalf of the signed-in user. |
 | AdminConsentRequired | Yes | Yes |

-![personal Microsoft accounts][MSA] The *Application.Read.All* delegated permission is available for consent in personal Microsoft accounts.
+![personal Microsoft accounts][MSA] The *Application.Read.All* delegated permission is also available for consent in personal Microsoft accounts.

 ---